mrousavy/react-native-vision-camera/apps/simple-camera/__tests__/README.md

 Tests must only wait on events they actually depend on (`session.addOnStartedListener`, `onRecordingFinished`, a frame counter, a `CompletableDeferred`).
 Sleeping a random number of milliseconds "so the camera settles" introduces flakiness and masks real regressions.
 If you catch yourself writing `await sleep(500)` to "make it work", treat it as a bug to fix, not a patch to keep.

+The exception is when elapsed wall-clock time is part of the behavior under test.
+Video recording tests may sleep briefly after `startRecording()` because they intentionally need the recorder to produce a non-empty clip, collect stats, exercise pause/resume over time, or observe that `cancelRecording()` does not later emit `onRecordingFinished`.
+Keep those sleeps short, local to the recording phase, and make the reason obvious from the surrounding test.
+Do not use sleeps to wait for session, preview, frame, or listener lifecycle state.

 ### 8. Platform guards

 Pure iOS-only features (`CameraObjectOutput`, `continuity camera`, `getSupportedVideoCodecs`, etc.) or Android-only features (`CameraExtension`, etc.) should start with a `if (Platform.OS !== 'ios') { console.log('[SKIP] ...: iOS only'); return }` guard.
 Do not branch on `Platform.OS` to mask behavioral differences that should be identical across platforms — flag those as bugs.